GraphWalker/graphwalker.github.io/content/docs/how_to_run_gw_with_websockets.md

 ~~~
 java -jar graphwalker-<LATEST>.jar -d ALL online -p 8887
 ~~~
-Starts the WebSocker server, with full debug logging, on localhost, listing on port 8887<br>
+Starts the WebSocket server, with full debug logging, on localhost, listing on port 8887<br>
 See [Download](/download) how to get the latest version of GraphWalker.

 A client may connect to ws://localhost:8887.
 Try [Echo Test](http://www.websocket.org/echo.html).